helidon-io/helidon-build-tools/maven-plugins/helidon-maven-plugin/README.md

 Maven goal to find the top level root directory of the project and store it in a property.

-This plugin binds to the `validate` phase by default.
+This goal binds to the `validate` phase by default.

 The root directory is stored in a property `top.parent.basedir`.